Dry Kill Logic: Psychodrama Records (1997–1999)

 After being together as a band for four years, they recorded and released (under their previous band name, Hinge) their first EP in 1997 titled Cause Moshing is Good Fun under Psychodrama Records – the band's own label.

-The band's second EP Elemental Evil (1999) was once again released through their own label.
+The band's second EP Elemental Evil (1998) was once again released through their own label.
 The nine-track disc led them to open for many well-recognized acts including Coal Chamber, Incubus, Anthrax and System of a Down.

 The Darker Side of Nonsense (2000–2003)

 In 2000, Hinge signed a record deal with Roadrunner Records.
 After signing with the label, they were forced to change their name due to a recording studio owning the copyright to the same name.
-They briefly changed their name from Hinge to Hinge AD, but ultimately settled upon Dry Kill Logic after the studio threatened legal action if they used the word "Hinge" anywhere in their name.
+They briefly changed their name from Hinge to Hinge AD, but ultimately settled upon Dry Kill Logic after the studio threatened legal action if they used the word "Hinge" anywhere in their name; the name "Dry Kill Logic" was found in the manual of a mixing console, referring to the circuitry responsible for muting the "dry" (unprocessed) audio signal.

 On June 5, 2001, their debut album The Darker Side of Nonsense was released.
 The album features a guest spot from Primer 55 members J-Sin (vocals) and Bobby Burns (guitar) on the track "Give Up, Give In, Lie Down".
 The band spent the better part of 2001 and 2002 on tour, performing around the world with such bands as Fear Factory, Kittie, Ill Niño, Spineshank, Saliva, Slayer and many others.
 The album went on to sell approximately 100,000 copies worldwide.
 However, due to Roadrunner wanting "a more commercial sound on the band's second effort", the band decided to part ways with the label in October 2002.
 Around the same time, the band split with guitarist Scott Thompson, replacing him with former Gargantua Soul guitarist Jason Bozzi, who remains with the group to this day.